-Another user printed the Starlord helmet from the Guardians of the Galaxy.
-This is a movie quality job with thoughtful textures, color transitions and shapes.
+Another user printed Starlord’s helmet from the Guardians of the Galaxy.
+The final result is amazing.
+It shows realistic textures, smooth color gradations, and astonishing details.

 Credit: @saresity_studios / instagram

 The Creality CR-10 S4 is an FDM 3D printer that can print layers at 50 microns.
 This way you can produce parts with smooth exterior surfaces.
-The T-Rex below was printed on this machine.
+It can be easily upgraded to enhance its printing capability.
+With the right mods, it is capable of producing professional-grade outputs.

 Credit: @a3dshoot / instagram

 The Creality CR-10 S4 has a 0.4 mm nozzle, giving you the best balance between speed and detail.
-This 70 cm model of Deadpool demonstrates this well.
-Notice how fine-detailed the suit is!
+This 70-cm tall Deadpool bust is a good example.
+It shows fine details produced at a decent print speed.

 Credit: @vgsandin_maquetasymodelos / instagram

 The print head runs on rails, which makes printing consistent, fast and precise.
-Yet there may be some play since this is a self-assembly kit.
+When assembling the kit, be sure to accurately tighten the screws to avoid backlashes and vibrations.

 The Creality CR-10 S4 prints with PLA, ABS and other materials.